How much should you save each month?

-Once you have created your budget, check it often and look for opportunities to save more—it’s not about what you make, it’s about what you keep, and every dollar helps.
-Here is one more step to bolster your savings strategy:
+Once you have created your budget, check it often and look for more ways to save money — it’s not just about what you make, it’s about what you keep, and every dollar helps.
+Here is one more step to help bolster your savings strategy:

 Start by saving $1 every day

 Big goals start with small progress: If savings seems overwhelming, commit to putting aside one dollar every day.
 At the end of your month, deposit your $30 into your savings account and start the next month with the same strategy.
 If you find you have leftover money at the end of the month, consider adding another dollar to save $2 every day.